 JFK: Mementoes kept 50 years mark awful day

 Those who were closest to events on the day President John F. Kennedy was assassinated still talk about what they witnessed as if it happened yesterday.
 And they frequently mention a keepsake, some small but often heavy burden they’ve carried since Nov.
-22, 1963 — perhaps a touchstone to happier memories or just an artifact proving history brushed their lives.
+22, 1963.
+For some, this tangible thing helps make real what remains hard to believe.
+For others, it may be a touchstone to happier memories or just an artifact proving history brushed their lives.

 Some can’t even explain the items they keep from those awful, convulsing, world-changing 24 hours.

-Dawn was approaching — it was past 6 a.m. that Friday.
+Dawn was approaching — it was past 6 a.m. on that Friday.

-In a bungalow in suburban Irving, Texas, the only one up was Lee Harvey Oswald.
+In a bungalow in the Dallas suburb of Irving, the only one up was Lee Harvey Oswald.
 He made coffee, dressed for work, then paused before leaving his wife, Marina, and two young daughters.
 He drew most of the cash from his pocket, removed his wedding ring and left both behind.
 Gathering up a parcel he’d retrieved from the garage, he crept out.

 “Lee left a coffee cup in the sink,” recalls Ruth Paine, whose house Marina and the girls were staying in.
 Oswald had come the previous evening to try — unsuccessfully — to reconcile with his estranged wife.